By Gilly Carr

 Daly comes to our attention through some notes written on his occupation registration card: ‘reported leaving for Germany 30.6.41.
 Reported returned from Germany 24.1.43’.
 He was once of the Irish men who voluntarily left Jersey to work in Germany.

 On 10 June 1944, Daly was once again in trouble with the Germans.
 He was convicted by troop court to five months’ imprisonment for ‘receiving stolen articles’.
-We do not know whether or not he was deported for this offence.

 Sources